CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

      ![](./images/ocr(19).png)

 4. Examine the code you added to the **GetTextRead** function.
-It submits a request for a read operation, and then repeatedly checks status until the operation has completed.
-If it was successful, the code processes the results by iterating through each page, and then through each line.
+It submits a request for a read operation, and then repeatedly checks the status until the operation has completed.
+If it was successful, the code processes the results by iterating through each page and then through each line.

 5. Save your changes and return to the integrated terminal for the **read-text** folder, and enter the following command to run the program: